 The campaign also invites both the heroes and the Imperial player to gain new skills and abilities.
 The Imperial player can focus on maximizing the Empire’s strengths, such as military might, technological superiority, and subversive tactics.
 The heroes, on the other hand, can learn new skills and abilities by spending experience to gain Class cards.
 Your heroes can also invest in powerful weapons and equipment with the credits they collect.
 You can battle with a vibroblade or an A280 blaster rifle, and add modifications to give your weapon a personal touch.

 In addition to the campaign game, Imperial Assault offers a skirmish game that invites you and one friend to engage in head-to-head skirmishes.
-While playing a skirmish mission, you and your friend muster your own forces of soldiers, drawing on Imperial, Mercenary, or Rebel units, and purchase upgrade cards to improve your forces.
+While playing a skirmish mission, you and your friend muster your own strike teams of soldiers, drawing on Imperial, Mercenary, or Rebel units.
 Command cards give your warriors unexpected bonuses, and since you build your own decks of Command cards, you can specialize your deck to support your team, whether you focus on troopers, brawlers, or hunters.

 In every skirmish mission, you clash with your opponent in a battle of tactical skill and combat.
 Both players alternate activating a single deployment card and taking actions with the associated figures as they battle to complete conflicting objectives.
 Whether you’re competing to steal a valuable T-16 Skyhopper, or collecting contraband on behalf of the Hutts, the skirmish game offers tense, tactical battles in the Star Wars universe.